dfinity/portal/docs/developer-docs/backend/rust/multiply-dependency.md

         (1 : nat)

-2. Call the `mul` function to multiply the input argument by three by running the following command:
+- #### Step 2:  Call the `mul` function to multiply the input argument by three by running the following command:

     ``` bash
     dfx canister call multiply_deps mul '(3)'